MichelleGri/memory-royale/README.md

 ## About

 Memory Royale is an engaging and entertaining memory card game for tweens, children between 10-12 years old.
 It is based on the popular Disney movie Encanto.
 The cards include characters from the movie.
-The game’s overall aim is to entertain children in a game that engages and stimulates their minds to improve memory and information retention.
+The game’s overall aim is to entertain, engages and stimulate children's minds to improve memory and information retention.

 ## Index - Table of Contents